INN/umbrella-wiscobserver/README.md

 1. `cd` to the directory `wiscobserver/` in your VVV setup
 2. `git clone git@github.com:INN/umbrella-wiscobserver.git`
 3. Copy the contents of the new directory `umbrella-wiscobserver/` into `htdocs/`, including all hidden files whose names start with `.` periods.
+4. `cd htdocs` to move to the folder where the umbrella now lives
+5. `git submodule update --init` to pull down all of the submodules you need (including, crucially, the tools repo)
+6. `workon fabric`
+7. `fab production wp.fetch_sql_dump` (or download via FTP if this doesn't work)
+8. `fab vagrant.reload_db:mysql.sql`
+9. Search and replace 'wiscobserver.wpengine.com' --> 'wiscobserver.dev' in the db (options for doing this are covered in the [largo umbrella setup instructions](https://github.com/INN/docs/blob/master/projects/largo/umbrella-setup.md)
+10. Optionally, you may want to pull down recent uploads so you have images, etc. to work with locally.
+11. Visit wiscobserver.dev in your browser and you should see the site!